StudyCircle Developer Guide

 * user access important links for my group project I can easily access my group project materials from one place

-* university student managing project groups hide contacts from group projects which have already been completed I do not have to see people in my contacts when I do not have to contact them anymore.
+* NUS student managing project groups hide contacts from group projects which have already been completed I do not have to see people in my contacts when I do not have to contact them anymore.

 * expert user create shortcuts for tasks I can save time on frequently performed tasks.